brothman01/wp-sidemenu/Readme.md

 # WP Sidemenu #
-A simple WordPress plugin to create a side menu widget that is integrated with the WordPress native menu feature that I made for a client who specifically requested this functionality.
+Just a simple plugin for WordPress that gets the native WordPress menu system and creates a menu in a widget that can be placed on the sides of pages.